oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 1. Once you create a key for the database you are at the point of no return
 2. The database knows there is a wallet & master encryption key associated with it
 3. If you don’t have the database access the wallet you will get messages that it can’t access the key
-4. Be sure of steps before you do this to a database that you use normally
+4. Be sure of the steps before you do this to a database that you use normally

 ## Task 2: Run copy back on CDB2 to refresh the database prior to TDE being applied